St Agatha's, Landport: Construction

 Originally, the site had a small mission church situated in an area of extreme deprivation.
 The church was built because of the efforts of Father Robert William Radclyffe Dolling, an Irish Anglo-Catholic priest.
 He worked to alleviate the social ills of the area.
 At the same time he received donations from the residents of Old Portsmouth to build a new church.
+Construction began in 1893.

 The formal opening of the church took place on 27 October 1895 with a ceremony involving mass being said at the old mission church followed by a procession to the new church, but the nature of the ritual led to a row with the Bishop of Winchester.

 Establishment

 Dolling's successor, Father Tremenheere, continued to decorate the interior until 1914 when another long-serving incumbent arrived.
 Work done during this time included the completion of the murals and the addition of a wooden pulpit.
 Tremenheere's successor, Father C. W. Coles, was to serve the parish through two world wars until 1954 when the last service was held.
+In 1964 the church's ladychapel was demolished to allow for road widening.